Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/FlipVertical.md

 ## Description

-Flip the image on the vertical axis
+Flip the image on the vertical axis.

 !!!
 Tip